gustavoveronese/markdown-cv/index.md

 ## Professional Experience
 `Mar/2019 - now`
-__Banco Modal/Modalmais - Dev.
-Manager__
+__Banco Modal/Modalmais - Software Develop Manager__

 Modalmais is one of the first entrants into digital banking in Brazil.
-It has nearly $2 billions under custody, and more than 1 million clients.
-Leader of Risk Managament technology team, responsible for a low latency streaming pipeline that provides market and position data for the risk management team.
+It has nearly $2 bn under custody, and more than 1.3 M clients.
+Leader of Risk Managament technology team of 11 engineers.
+Responsible for a low latency streaming pipeline that provides market and position data for the risk management team.

 `2010 - Feb/2019`